Across the Orkhon Valley

 - International flights are not included but can be booked for you upon request - please contact us for rates.

-- Rates are per person, based on riders sharing tents and yurts, and twin rooms at hotels.
+- Rates are per person, based on 2 or more riders sharing yurts and rooms at hotels.

 Please Note